607 S Mathews Ave.

 Urbana, IL 61801

-Paul Michael (Mike) Leonardo Atienza is a doctoral candidate in anthropology with a graduate minor in gender and women's studies.
+Paul Michael (Mike) Leonardo Atienza, Ph.D. completed their sociocultural anthropology degree requirements with a graduate minor in gender and women's studies on April 19, 2022.
 He is a research affiliate with the Seeing Systems INTERSECT group, an interdisciplinary collaboration among Urbana-Champaign scholars interested in the role of vision in technological systems.
 During the 2019-2020 academic year, Mike was a graduate fellow for the Illinois Program for Research in the Humanities.

 Mike's multi-sited ethnography titled “The Promise of Intimacy,” investigates the lived experiences of gay and bisexual Filipinos in Manila and Los Angeles.
 Looking specifically at digital media platforms on mobile phones and the allure of instant and limitless intimate social bonds, Mike examines how transnational connections of technology and intimacy shape people’s notions of time and space, emotional attachments, self-presentation, and concepts of social difference such as race, class, sex, and gender.

 One of the first to receive a masters of arts degree in Southeast Asian Studies at the University of California, Riverside's SEATRiP program (Southeast Asia: Text, Ritual, Performance), his thesis project was a webnography of user profiles and chat room communities in Guys4men.com--once the most trafficked social networking site for men seeking other men in the Philippines.
 A classically-trained tenor, Mike is one of the original vocalists for the California-based keroncong musical group, Orkes Pantai Barat.

 A collaborator with performance artist Maria Arte Susya Purisima Tolentino (formerly Aloha Tolentino), who uses the form of drag to analyze media representations and discourse of Filipina/o/x.
 Tolentino interrogates in/visible Filipina/o/x embodiments that inform the artist's notions of femininity, mother/land, and the trans/migrant self.

 genders and sexualities